-The Ultimate Beginner’s Guide To Retinol
+Your Ultimate Guide To Retinol

 Now, this is where retinol comes in.
-Retinol is not something our bodies produce naturally, but a component within the vitamin A family that’s most commonly known for stimulating collagen production.
+Retinol is not something our bodies produce naturally, but a component of the vitamin A family that’s most commonly known for stimulating collagen production.
 Additionally, retinol’s superpowers don’t stop at reducing fine lines – it’s also been proven to target acne and help reduce pigmentation, clear pores and boost a brighter complexion.

 At what age should I start using retinol?

-There are, of course, exceptions.
 “Retinol, like all skincare products, doesn’t come with a ‘use at this age’ label because we all have different concerns at different ages,” says Heather Wish, Paula's Choice Skincare Education Manager in the UK.
 If you're unsure of when to start using a retinol, our beauty advisors in store and online can help assist you, as well as help build a skincare routine that works for your age, skin type and budget.

 How often should I use retinol for optimal results?